aardjon/trad/doc/architecture.md

 # 4. Solution Strategy

-This section described our solution strategies for the quality goals.
+This section describes our solution strategies for the quality goals.
 Please refer to [section 10](10-quality-requirements) for their descriptions.

 The mobile app will be written in [Dart 3](https://dart.dev/), mainly because we want to learn